 The Water Enterprise Fund Capital Reserve is established in accordance with the City's Fund Balance & Reserve Policy which is intended to plan for future capital projects and unanticipated emergencies.
 Each year, all unrestricted fund balance in the Water Enterprise Fund in excess of 25% of the prior year's operating expenditures is transferred to the Capital Reserve.
 The City Council periodically reviews and updates its reserve policies and budgeted reserve amounts to ensure that the Water Enterprise has sufficient resources to adequately provide for emergencies and capital projects.
-In FY 2018/19 the threshold is projected to be \$513k.
-No excess fund balances are expected to be transferred to the capital reserve, however, a true up of \$58k will be returned to the Water Enterprise fund.
+In FY 2018/19 the threshold is projected to be \$514k. \$1.1M will be used to fund capital project and \$58k will be transferred to the capital reserve.